Art Spiegelman

 Art Spiegelman’s Impact on Literature

 As he is a man with exceptional intellect and creativity, Spiegelman has impacted global literature through new experiments in graphic fiction.
-His high-creative works, Maus and Meta Maus, cast a spell on comic and fantasy literature.
+His high-creative works, Maus and Meta Maus cast a spell on comic and fantasy literature.
 After years of publication, the books continue to enjoy the same prestige and popularity as they were first published.
-Also, Maus is examined from a variety of academic points of view, allowing the fresh writers to get a deep insight into his distinct writing qualities.
-James Campbell, Scott McCloud, and Chris Ware, and other notable literary critics have appreciated him profusely for the precision and concision of his artistic abilities.
+Also, Maus is explored from a variety of academic points of view, allowing fresh writers to get a deep insight into his distinct writing qualities.
+James Campbell, Scott McCloud, Chris Ware, and other notable literary critics have appreciated him profusely for the precision and concision of his artistic abilities.

 Famous Quotes